scheme-requests-for-implementation/srfi-126/srfi-126.md

 The `(srfi 126)` library provides a set of operations on hashtables.
 A hashtable is of a disjoint type that associates keys with values.
-Any object can be used as a key, provided a hash function and a suitable equivalence function is available.
+Any object can be used as a key, provided a hash function or a pair of hash functions, and a suitable equivalence function, are available.
 A hash function is a procedure that maps keys to exact integer objects.
-It is the programmer's responsibility to ensure that the hash function is compatible with the equivalence function, which is a procedure that accepts two keys and returns true if they are equivalent and `#f` otherwise.
+It is the programmer's responsibility to ensure that the hash functions are compatible with the equivalence function, which is a procedure that accepts two keys and returns true if they are equivalent and `#f` otherwise.
 Standard hashtables for arbitrary objects based on the `eq?` and `eqv?` predicates (see R7RS section on “Equivalence predicates”) are provided.
 Also, hash functions for arbitrary objects, strings, and symbols are provided.

 Hashtables can store their key, value, or key and value weakly.
 Storing an object weakly means that the storage location of the object